Wisdom is a State of the Soul

 These poems were first transmitted orally.
 In the late 8th or early 7th century BCE, they were written down.
 This was when writing in Greek was first beginning to spread.

-Other, non-Homeric ways of thinking about the soul would become important, but the conception in the Homeric poems remained common through Socrates' lifetime.
+Other ways of thinking about the soul would become important, but the conception in the Homeric poems remained common through Socrates' death in 399 BCE.

 The Soul and the Living

-This word now has connotations we need to avoid if we are to understand the changes in the Greek thinking about the soul.
+This word now has connotations we need to avoid if we are to understand the changes in how the Greeks thought about the soul.
 To acomplish this, it helps to approach this history with only the assumption that having a ψυχή, or "soul," marks the difference between being alive and not being alive.
 Things with a soul are alive.
 Things without a soul are not aive.

 This assumption about a soul is a basic meaning of ψυχή.
-This ancient meaning is preserved in the contemporary use of the English term animate to mean bring to life.
-The etymology here runs through the use of the Latin term anima as a translation of ψυχή.
+This ancient meaning is preserved in the contemporary use of the English verb animate to mean bring to life.
+The etymology of this word goes back to the use of the Latin noun anima as a translation of ψυχή.

-We can start with this ancient meaning of the word ψυχή and understand changes in thinking about the soul as changes in thinking about what the soul contributes to the living.
+Given the assumption that the possession of a ψυχή marks the difference between being alive and not being alive, we can understand the historical changes in Greek thought about the soul as changes in thinking about what the soul contributes to the living.

 A Life Force that can Flit Away